Stochastic billiards with Markovian reflections in generalized parabolic domains: Introduction

-In the probability literature, the study of billiards with Markovian reflection laws is limited: we are aware only of recent work for one-dimensional intervals in which the speed (and not just the direction) may change on each reflection~\cite{bbg}.
-One motivation for the present paper is to study the probabilistic behaviour of constant-speed Markovian billiards in unbounded, multidimensional domains.
+In the probability literature, the study of billiards with Markovian reflection laws is in the early stages: we are aware only of recent work for one-dimensional intervals in which the speed (and not just the direction) may change on each reflection~\cite{bbg}; see Remarks~\ref{rems:billiards-real}\ref{rems:billiards-real-d} for how our results can be extended to incorporate varying speeds.
+One motivation for the present paper is to study the probabilistic behaviour of Markovian billiards in unbounded, multidimensional domains.
 In this respect, the present paper can be seen as an extension of the model of~\cite{mvw} from~i.i.d.~to Markovian reflections.
-Here we focus on the two-dimensional case, the minimal setting that displays the phenomena we are interested in, but there is little inherently two-dimensional in our approach, and with some effort our results could be extended to higher-dimensional domains of the form $\{ (x,y) \in \RP \times \R^d \colon \| y \| \leq x^\gamma \}$, under the presence of sufficient symmetry, by a reduction to a half-strip model on $\RP \times \mathbb{H}^{d}$, with $\mathbb{H}^{d}$ a hemisphere.
+We focus on the two-dimensional case, the minimal setting that displays the phenomena we are interested in; see Remarks~\ref{rmks:extensions}\ref{rmks:extensions-a} for some comments on extensions to higher dimensions.